Stability Analysis for Electromagnetic Waveguides. Part 1: Acoustic and Homogeneous Electromagnetic Waveguides: Stability for Maxwell's equations

-Consistently with Lemmas~\ref{lemma:eigenvalues} and \ref{lemma:eigenvalues2}, we make the following ansatz for $\bfE$ and $\bfH$: \be \right) \alpha_i(z) + \sum_j \left( \right)\beta_j(z) + \sum_j \ez \phi_j \gamma_j(z), \
+Consistently with Lemmas~\ref{lemma:eigenvalues} and \ref{lemma:eigenvalues2}, we make the following ansatz for $\bfE$ and $\bfH$: \be \right) \alpha_i(z) + \sum_{j\ge 1} \left( \right)\beta_j(z) + \sum_{j \ge 1} \ez \phi_j \gamma_j(z), \

 The analysis of Lemma~\ref{lem:uw-inf-sup} and Theorem~\ref{thm:stability-maxwell} suggests scaling $\beta$ with $L^{-1}$ to maintain stability of the method as the waveguide length $L$ increases.
-Figure~\ref{fig:p5error_beta} shows the relative $L^2$-error of the electric field $\bfE$ for various choices of $\beta$ and increasing waveguide length.
+Figure~\ref{fig:p5error_beta} (left) shows the relative $L^2$-error of the electric field $\bfE$ for various choices of $\beta$ and increasing waveguide length $L$ (here expressed in terms of the total number of wavelengths).
 The numerical results confirm that the choice of $\beta$ indeed significantly affects the stability of the discretization.
-In practice, of course, scaling $\beta$ is limited due to rounding errors as $\beta$ becomes very small (or very large).
-In our experiments, the best results were obtained for $\beta^2 = 10^{-6}$.
-In other words, by choosing $\beta$ sufficiently small, ultraweak DPG can compensate (to a certain extent) the loss of stability due to the $L^{-1}$ dependence of the boundedness-below constant.
+Figure~\ref{fig:p5error_beta} (right) illustrates the dependence of $\beta$ on the waveguide length $L$ to counter the loss of stability and maintain a certain relative accuracy of the solution.
+Specifically, the plot shows the maximum waveguide length $L$ (expressed in terms of number of wavelengths) that can be solved with a given value of $\beta$ while maintaining a relative error of the numerical solution of less than $1.0\%$ or $0.1\%$.
+For $\beta \in [10^{-2}, 10]$, these curves follow roughly the expected dependence of $L^{-1}$ plotted as a reference line.
+Note that the stability analysis of the preceding sections, which predicts this $L^{-1}$ dependence, considered the \emph{ideal} DPG method, whereas the numerical results presented here are computed with the \emph{practical} DPG method which only approximates the optimal test functions.
+For small values of $\beta$, rounding errors become dominant in the numerical computations, which limits the extent to which stability loss can be countered in practice.
+In our experiments, round-off errors became dominant for $\beta < 10^{-3}$, cf.~Figure~\ref{fig:p5error_beta} (left).
+Ultimately, the numerical experiments substantiate the theoretical analysis that by choosing $\beta$ sufficiently small, UW DPG can compensate (to a certain extent) the loss of stability due to the $L^{-1}$ dependence of the boundedness-below constant.